Skip to content

 Jason Stolz CLTC, CRPC

-“How long will my 401k last in retirement?” is one of the most common and most important questions retirees ask.
+“How long will my 401(k) last in retirement?” is one of the most common—and most important—questions retirees ask.
 For many households, a 401(k) represents the largest pool of retirement savings they will ever accumulate.
 Yet despite its size, a 401(k) does not automatically translate into dependable retirement income.

 Does a 401(k) Provide Income for Life?

 A 401(k) does not provide income for life on its own.
 Income continues only as long as there is money left in the account.
+That means the risk of outliving the account rests entirely on you—especially if your plan is to withdraw from the market year after year without a backstop.

 This is why many retirees start by learning how to protect your funds in retirement before committing to a withdrawal strategy.
+Protecting your retirement spending plan is not about chasing returns.
+It’s about protecting your lifestyle from the events that can derail it.

 The Key Factors That Determine How Long a 401(k) Lasts